 Kind of like me when I’m up past my bedtime.

-Life is better with Next-Life is better with Next-Door Nature—click the “subscribe” link in the lower left-hand corner of the footer and receive notifications of new posts!
+Life is better with some Next-Door Nature—click the “subscribe” link in the lower left-hand corner of the footer and receive notifications of new posts!

 © 2010 Next-Door Nature — no reprints without written permission from the author.
 Thanks to the Andy Reago & Chrissy McClarren for making their work available through a Creative Commons License.